kstenerud/concise-encoding/cbe-specification.md

     [94 D0 03 00 00 00 00 30 A2] = -7.50

-### Date Type
+### Time Type

-Dates follow the Gregorian calendar, are UTC based, and are mathematically packed into unsigned integers using base-10 multiplication.
+Date/time values follow the Gregorian calendar, are UTC based, and are mathematically packed into unsigned integers using base-10 multiplication.
 Their integer representation can be read directly off the buffer in little endian byte order.

-Encoded dates are comparable, but cannot be used arithmetically.
+Encoded times are comparable, but cannot be used arithmetically.

-#### 40-bit Date
+#### 40-bit Time

 | Field  | Min | Max   | Multiplier | Notes                              |
 | ------ | --- | ----- | ---------- | ---------------------------------- |